xut806/AC215_ByteBites/README.md

 - **Gradient Accumulation Steps**: `4`  (accumulates gradients across multiple steps to reduce memory load.)
 - **Warmup Steps**: `10%` of total training steps.

+**Finetune Instruction**
-We finetuned Llama use gup on GCP with nvidia-tesla-A100.
+- We finetuned Llama use gup on GCP with nvidia-tesla-A100.
+One can run `/src/fine-tuning/llama/run.py` to initiate the finetuning process.

 ## LLM: RAG